 How to share your Wi-Fi password on an Android phone

 Having a long and complicated Wi-Fi password isn’t a bad thing.
 But it can be a pain to tell people what it is to let them connect to your home network.
 With Android 10 and newer devices, it’s now far easier to share your Wi-Fi password without reading a long jumble of letters and numbers.
 Here’s how to share your Wi-Fi password on an Android phone.

 Read more: How to secure your home Wi-Fi network

 To share your Wi-Fi password on Android, go to Settings > Wi-Fi and network > Wi-Fi and tap on the gear icon (or information icon) next to the name of the network you want to share.
 Tap on Share (or QR code or Wi-Fi QR code, depending on your device).
 Scan the code using the other device to connect to the Wi-Fi network.
-You can also use Nearby share if your device runs Android 12.
+You can also use Nearby share if your device runs Android 12 or newer.

 JUMP TO KEY SECTIONS